sunjay/snake/README.md

 on the main process should turn in order to survive and collect food.
 The main process keeps the AI up to date on when it updates and where the goal currently is.
 If the AI does not send its messages in time, the snake on the main process will likely die.
+The AI process does not have access to the new goal until the main process generates it.

 15 FPS is ~67 ms/frame.
 There is an additional latency to be accounted for between the processes.
 Removing that and also an additional margin of time